spessasus/spessasynth_core/docs/extra/all-npm-exports.md

 ### Related Enums

 - masterParameterType - for setting master parameters.
-- channelConfiguration - for setting the channel configuration. (currently only velocity override)
 - interpolationTypes - the available interpolation types.
 - synthDisplayTypes - for the `synthdisplay` event.
 - ChannelSnapshot - a subclass of SynthesizerSnapshot, a snapshot of a single MIDI channel in the thread.